devops329/devops/instruction/grafanaMetrics/grafanaMetrics.md

    }'; done;
    ```

-This uses the Open Telemetry protocol to send a series of simulated CPU metrics to the Grafana data collector.

 ## Create a visualization

 Now that you have a bunch of data sent to your collector, you can create a visualization of the data.